AWS Elastic Beanstalk Cheat Sheet

 - Environment Tier – determines whether Elastic Beanstalk provisions resources to support an application that handles HTTP requests or an application that pulls tasks from a queue.
 An application that serves HTTP requests runs in a web server environment.
 An environment that pulls tasks from an Amazon SQS queue runs in a worker environment.

 - Environment Configuration – identifies a collection of parameters and settings that define how an environment and its associated resources behave.

-- Configuration Template – a starting point for creating unique environment configurations.
+- Saved Configuration – a starting point for creating unique environment configurations.